wp-plugins/testimonial-basics/readme.txt

 5. Testimonials Example Page

 == Changelog ==

+= 4.1.1 =
+* minor update to re-upload and deete unedded css files

 = 4.1.0 =
 * Fixed database issues by upgrading everyone to database 1.4
 * Added backup/restore panel.
 Users can now backup their testimonials to an xml file and restore them later